davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/configuration-externalized.md

-Given a handle to {spring-boot-data-geode-javadoc}/org/springframework/geode/boot/autoconfigure/configuration/GemFireProperties.html\[`GemFireProperties`\], you can access any of the configuration properties that are used to configure {pivotal-gemfire-name} in a Spring context.
+Given a handle to {spring-boot-data-geode-javadoc}/org/springframework/geode/boot/autoconfigure/configuration/GemFireProperties.html\[`GemFireProperties`\], you can access any of the configuration properties that are used to configure VMware GemFire in a Spring context.
 You need only autowire an instance of `GemFireProperties` into your application component.